Industrial control system security assessment

 2.2 Explicitly out-of-scope systems

-• Any physical UU P&L asset not represented in the simulator.
+• Any physical UU P&L asset not represented in the lab.
 The simulation is the sole territory for testing.

 • External vendor infrastructure.
-Only the simulated VPN pathway on the finance_workstation is in scope as an attack vector.
+Only the modelled remote-access path, the WireGuard config left lying around on wizzards-retreat, is in scope as an attack vector.

 2.3 Grey areas and clarifications

-• The Legacy Data Collector (legacy_data_collector): In scope for protocol fuzzing (serial) and as a pivot point, but its vintage Windows 98 simulation may behave unpredictably.
+• The legacy workstation (hex-legacy-1): in scope as a pivot and for enumeration, though its vintage may behave unpredictably.
 This is a feature, not a bug.

 3.0 Test architecture & dependency mapping